peerlibrary/meteor-blaze-components/README.md

 =======================

 Blaze Components for [Meteor](https://meteor.com/) are a system for easily developing complex UI elements that need to be reused around your Meteor app.
+You can use them in [CoffeeScript, vanilla JavaScript and ES6](#javascript-and-es6-support).

 See [live tutorial](http://components.meteor.com/) for an introduction.